VirgilSecurity/ionic-admin-nodejs/README.md

 });
 ```

 To set the Target for the policy, two methods of the `PolicyBuilder` can be used interchangeably - `appliesToAllData`, which makes a policy that applies to all requests, and `appliesTo` which allows to specify a condition under which the policy is applied.
-Both of these methods return the same instance of `PolicyBuilder` you can chaing further method calls to:
+Both of these methods return the same instance of `PolicyBuilder` you can change further method calls to:

 > Condition syntax will be explored below: